Brandt Mle CM60A1: Development history

 The Brandt Mle CM60A1 was developed as a result of French counter-insurgency experiences during the Algerian War.
 France had initially favoured the deployment of swift, lightly armoured cars against the Algerian National Liberation Front (FLN), including the M8 Greyhound and Panhard EBR.
 However, these vehicles had been designed for conventional combat on European battlefields and proved poorly suited to Algerian conditions; their heavy anti-tank armament also risked collateral damage and was of limited usefulness in fighting off guerrilla raids.
 The French Army wanted a much lighter, more efficient vehicle that was easier to maintain and initially adopted the Daimler Ferret for this purpose.
 Nevertheless, Ferrets could only be armed with a single general-purpose machine gun, and were regarded as inadequate for offensive purposes.
-A number of French defence contractors took up the challenge of creating yet another new vehicle of similar dimensions to the Ferret but carrying a mortar, which was regarded as more effective than a large gun system at breaking up ambushes and suppressing dispersed FLN positions.
+Several French defence contractors took up the challenge of creating yet another new vehicle of similar dimensions to the Ferret but carrying a mortar, which was regarded as more effective than a large gun system at breaking up ambushes and suppressing dispersed FLN positions.
 The result, the Panhard AML-60, entered service in 1961.
 AML-60s were fitted with an HE-60-7 turret developed by the Compagnie Normande de Mécanique de Précision (CNMP), which mated the CM60A1 mortar to twin co-axial machine guns or a single co-axial 20 mm autocannon.
 This turret could store about 43 mortar projectiles.
 The CM60A1 was unique in that it was the first turret-mounted, breech-loading, dual-purpose mortar to be mass-produced.
 Its turret mount gave it continuous traverse and, unlike muzzle-loading infantry mortars, it could engage targets of opportunity at close range that could not otherwise be suppressed with indirect fire.

-The CM60A1 had a hydraulic recoil system and could be loaded with standard mortar ammunition for indirect fire support, as well as specialized direct fire ammunition.
-It could still be muzzle loaded from outside the vehicle, but was unique in its opening breech locked by a falling block much like direct fire artillery.
+The CM60A1 had a hydraulic recoil system and could be loaded with standard mortar ammunition for indirect fire support, as well as specialised direct fire ammunition.
+It could still be muzzle loaded from outside the vehicle, but was unique in its opening breech locked by a falling block, much like direct fire artillery.
 The firing pin was automatically withdrawn when the breech was unlocked, reducing the likelihood of misfires.
 Different variants of the CM60A1 were produced with electrical or mechanical firing mechanisms.
 A hydraulic buffer provided a recoil of 135 mm.

 Ranging was visual and conducted through the turret sights.
 Due to the lack of a modern fire control system in the HE-60-7 turrets, range to target had to be estimated by the vehicle crew.
 This required a series of precise but time-consuming calculations to be made by the crew commander for ascertaining firing angles.